 Sorting out primary vs. secondary Raynaud's

-To distinguish between primary and secondary Raynaud's, your doctor may perform an in-office test called nail fold capillaroscopy.
-During the test, the doctor examines your nail fold — the skin at the base of your fingernail — under a microscope.
-Tiny blood vessels (capillaries) near the nail fold that are enlarged or deformed may indicate an underlying disease.
-However, some secondary diseases can't be detected by this test.
+To distinguish between primary and secondary Raynaud's, your doctor might perform a test called nail fold capillaroscopy.
+During the test, the doctor examines the skin at the base of your fingernail under a microscope or magnifier for deformities or enlargement of the tiny blood vessels (capillaries).

-If your doctor suspects that another condition, such as an autoimmune or connective tissue disease, underlies Raynaud's, he or she may order blood tests, such as:
+If your doctor suspects that another condition, such as an autoimmune or connective tissue disease, underlies Raynaud's, he or she will likely order blood tests, such as:

 - Antinuclear antibodies test.
-A positive test for the presence of these antibodies — produced by your immune system — may indicate a stimulated immune system and is common in people who have connective tissue diseases or other autoimmune disorders.
+A positive test for the presence of these antibodies — produced by your immune system — might indicate a stimulated immune system, common in people who have connective tissue diseases or other autoimmune disorders.

-There's no single blood test to diagnose Raynaud's.
-Your doctor may order other tests, such as those that rule out diseases of the arteries, to help pinpoint a disease or condition that may be associated with Raynaud's.
+No one blood test can diagnose Raynaud's.
+Your doctor might order other tests, such as those that rule out diseases of the arteries, to help pinpoint a condition that can be associated with Raynaud's.

 Dressing for the cold in layers and wearing gloves or heavy socks usually are effective in dealing with mild symptoms of Raynaud's.
 Medications are available to treat more-severe forms of the condition.
 The goals of treatment are to: